Reasons To Become a Foster Parent

 Myths About Foster Care

 - Fostering Is a Financial Strain: Caring for any child comes with additional expenses.
 However, foster parents receive a monthly stipend from the state to help cover the essential needs of the child, such as food and clothing.
 While some costs may increase, this stipend covers a large portion of the added expenses.
-If you are financially capable of supporting yourself and your family, you can support a foster child.
+If you are financially capable of supporting yourself and your family, you can support a foster child in Utah.

 - All Foster Children Are Troubled or Delinquents: Children in foster care are in the system through no fault of their own.
 They are not the children that no one else can handle.
 Some have behavioral issues stemming from neglect, abuse, and/or the trauma of family separation.
 However, love, support, and patience can have a huge impact on these challenges.
 We only place children with foster parents who are confident to handle the child’s needs.